 If you have sent a test message, the display status of the Last message type field is not automatically updated.
-Exit the application and interrogate the device again.
+Exit the application and reselect BIOMONITOR III from the implant list.
+Then scan for the device.
 The display status is updated.